Hi Friend!!

 - chicken wire

 I chose to use chicken wire for this arrangement instead of wet floral foam for two reasons.
 I know the hyacinth stems were quite larger than other flower stems and not as sturdy as say hydrangea or roses.
-Therefore they wouldn’t easily stick into the wet floral foam.
-I also knew that these stems were a bit heavier, and would need support to stand more upright.
+Therefore, they wouldn’t easily stick into the wet floral foam.
+I also knew that these stems were a bit heavier and would need support to stand more upright.
 Using chicken wire also meant I could place the stems exactly where I wanted them to be in my arrangement without fear of them falling over.
-I have a spool of chicken wire I keep with my gardening tools, that way I have it on hand when I need it for certain arrangements like this one.
+I have a spool of chicken wire I keep with my gardening tools, so I have it on hand when I need it for certain arrangements like this one.

 This is my favorite centerpiece idea when you need something in a hurry, or aren’t feeling confident in your flower arranging skills.
 Sometimes with all the planning around the meal, the grocery shopping, the prep work, the cooking, it’s nice to have a quick and easy centerpiece idea that still adds a lot of beauty to your table.